Massacre of Glencoe: Aftermath and legacy

-Glencoe, by Horatio McCulloch, 1864; depopulated in the 18th century by the Highland Clearances, McCulloch shows it as the remote and empty landscape it remains today.
+Glencoe, by Horatio McCulloch, 1864.
+Glencoe was depopulated in the 18th century by the Highland Clearances; McCulloch shows it as the remote and empty landscape it remains today.

 The brutality of the Massacre shocked Scottish society and became a Jacobite symbol of post-1688 oppression.
-In 1745, Prince Charles ordered Leslie's pamphlet and the 1695 Parliamentary minutes reprinted in the Edinburgh Caledonian Mercury.
+During the Jacobite rising of 1745, Charles Edward Stuart ordered Leslie's pamphlet and the 1695 Parliamentary minutes to be reprinted in the Caledonian Mercury.
 Glencoe then largely disappeared from public knowledge until it was referenced by historian Thomas Macaulay in his 1850 History of England.
 He sought to exonerate William from every one of Leslie's charges, and is the origin of the claim that the Massacre was simply part of an ongoing feud between the MacDonalds and Clan Campbell.

 Victorian era Scotland developed values that were both Unionist and Imperialist, while also being uniquely Scottish.
 Historical divisions meant this was largely expressed through a shared cultural identity, while the teaching of Scottish, rather than British history, virtually disappeared from universities.
-One modern historian suggests this meant that instead of being analysed as an historical event, Glencoe was incorporated into 'the emotional trappings of the Scottish past...bonnie Scotland of the bens, glens and misty shieling, the Jacobites, Mary, Queen of Scots, tartan mania and the raising of historical statuary.'
+One modern historian suggests this meant that instead of being analysed as an historical event, Glencoe was incorporated into "the emotional trappings of the Scottish past...bonnie Scotland of the bens, glens and misty shieling, the Jacobites, Mary, Queen of Scots, tartan mania and the raising of historical statuary."

 Even when the study of Scottish history re-emerged in the 1950s, Leslie's writings continued to shape views of William's reign as disastrous for Scotland.
 The Massacre became one of several incidents used to illustrate this perspective, others including the Darien scheme, the famine of the late 1690s, and the 1707 Union.

 The Massacre is still commemorated in an annual ceremony by the Clan Donald Society.
 Initiated in 1930, this is held at the Upper Carnoch memorial, a tapering Celtic cross installed in 1883 at the eastern end of Glencoe village.
-Another memorial includes the Henderson Stone, a granite boulder south of Carnach, originally known as the 'Soldier's Stone'.
-In the late 19th century, it was renamed Clach Eanruig, or 'Henry's Stone', after the man reputed to be Piper to MacIain.
+Another memorial includes the Henderson Stone, a granite boulder south of Carnach, originally known as the "Soldier's Stone".
+In the late 19th century, it was renamed Clach Eanruig, or "Henry's Stone", after the man reputed to be Piper to MacIain.

 Since 1925, Duncanson's letter to Glenlyon, ordering him to "fall on the Macdonalds of Glencoe and destroy them", has been in the possession of the National Library of Scotland in Edinburgh.